devtank-ltd/osm_firmware_v2/docs/protocols/mqtt_json_protocol.md

 JSON over MQTT
 ==============

+The MQTT payload is sent to:

+    osm/XXXXXXXX/measurements

+where XXXXXXXX is the unique hardware ID of the device.

 Devtank's wifi protocol is a simple JSON payload over MQTT.

 An example of the payload is: